miyakaGit/hackthebox-writeups/Meow.md

 # HTB Machine: Meow

-##  Objective
+## 🎯 Objective
-The goal of this machine is to practice basic network enumeration and gain access to an exposed service.
+The goal of this machine is to perform basic enumeration and gain access using exposed services.

 ---

-## Tools Used
+## 🛠 Tools Used
 - Nmap
 - Netcat
 - Telnet

 ---

-## Enumeration
+## 🔍 Enumeration

-I started by scanning the target machine using Nmap to identify open ports and services:
+I started by scanning the target using Nmap:

-The scan results showed that **port 23 (Telnet)** was open.
+The scan showed that **Telnet (port 23)** was open.

 ---

-## Gaining Access
+## 🚪 Gaining Access

-Since Telnet was available, I connected to the service:
+I connected using Telnet:

-After connecting, I was able to access the system successfully.
+After connecting, I successfully accessed the system.

 ---

-##  Post-Access / Result
-After gaining access, I verified system access and explored the environment as part of the lab exercise.

----

-##  What I Learned
+## 📌 What I Learned
-- How to perform basic port scanning using Nmap
+- How to scan open ports using Nmap
-- Identification of open services on a target system
-- Basic understanding of Telnet and remote service access
+- How Telnet service works
-- Importance of enumeration before exploitation
+- Importance of service enumeration in penetration testing